Spotlighting the upcoming Content Strategy School

 I’m planning to invest money in creating a curriculum that will introduce people to the breadth of content strategy and enable them to explore the depth in various areas.
 And they need to be able to prove to themselves and current/potential employers that they know their stuff – hence the certification aspect.
 I think people will value what they pay for.

-The program will be self-paced, since it needs to fit into the lives of busy people.
+The program will be self-paced.
+It needs to fit into the lives of busy people.
 And Hilary thinks it’s important for students to feel like part of a learning community, thus communication tools will be selected that enable participants to interact at any time.

-Hilary’s response gives me the impression that a 2016 launch is a little optimistic.
 I expect we’ll see adjustments to the school’s website, perhaps reflecting some of the details we learned here.
-At the moment, the site seems no more than a placeholder for what’s still a ways off.
+The site seems to be no more than a placeholder at the moment for what’s still a ways off.

 For now, I’ve just put up a quick site to let people know about it and to start gathering interest.
 I’m in the process of refining the curriculum, looking for instructors and instructional designers, coming up with the exact plan for certifications, and pinning down the platform.
 So yes, it’s on, but still in the works.

-If you think you’re qualified to be an instructor, or would like to help in another way, you should get in touch with Hilary to make yourself known.
+If you think you’re qualified to be an instructor, or would like to help in another way, Hilary would like to hear from you.
 Use the contact form at bottom of the Content Strategy School homepage.